 The iPad Pro also uses the same Liquid Retina tech that you’ll find in the iPhone XR, and clocks in with a resolution of 2,732 x 2,048 in the 12.9-inch model and 2,388 x 1,668 in the 11-inch device.
 Each display uses Apple’s ProMotion tech, which automatically adjusts the refresh rate up to 120Hz.
 That’s faster than the MacBook Pro’s 60Hz screen and results in a super-smooth experience, both when you’re scrolling through web pages or, importantly, using the Apple Pencil.
 The smoothness of the latter is what helps it feel incredibly natural in use.

 Now let’s talk Apple Pencil.
-This lets you use the iPad Pro as a digital notebook of sorts, and was totally redesigned alongside the new iPad Pro.
-It now has a flat edge so it can magnetically clip to the tablet in order to charge, and now lets you quickly double-tap it on the screen to change tools (say, from a pencil to an eraser).
+This lets you use the iPad Pro as a digital notebook of sorts, and was totally redesigned alongside the iPad Pro in 2018.
+It has a flat edge so it can magnetically clip to the tablet in order to charge, and lets you quickly double-tap it on the screen to change tools (say, from a pencil to an eraser).
 It’s great for when you need to get hands-on with a drawing or writing task.

 As for the MacBook Pro, you also get the same True Tone tech as you’ll find in the iPad Pro.
-Both sizes of MacBook Pro come with IPS Retina displays; the 13-inch model features a 2,560 x 1,600 resolution, while you’ll find a 2,880 x 1,800 resolution in the 15-inch device.
+Both sizes of MacBook Pro come with IPS Retina displays; the 13-inch model features a 2,560 x 1,600 resolution, while you’ll find a 3,072 x 1,920 resolution in the 16-inch device.

-Both sizes come with Apple’s latest Butterfly keyboard with large keys and low travel, as well as an oversize trackpad that works with a huge range of gestures in MacOS.
-This doesn’t actually move when you press it, but rather uses haptic feedback to simulate movement.
+While the 13-inch MacBook Pro comes with Apple’s old Butterfly keyboard, the 16-inch version has Apple’s new Magic Keyboard, which we found was “the best Mac keyboard ever released” in our review.
+Both models have an oversized trackpad that works with a huge range of gestures in MacOS.
+It doesn’t actually move when you press it, but rather uses haptic feedback to simulate movement.
 It really is superb; we called it “the best, and largest, you can find on a laptop”, comfortably beating its Windows rivals.

 Finally, a quick note on software.
 The MacBook Pro runs Apple’s MacOS operating system, which is a mature system with plenty of heavy-duty apps like Adobe Premiere available to do your pro work.
-The iPad Pro runs iPadOS, which Apple has just spun out from iOS.
+The iPad Pro runs iPadOS, which Apple has recently spun out from iOS.
 It’s far less established than MacOS and, while a very good operating system in its own right, doesn’t have the same range of powerful apps that you’ll find on a Mac.
-Both platforms have app limitations — the iPad Pro has the benefit of the robust iOS app ecosystem, while the MacBook Pro has the professional native desktop apps the iPad Pro lacks.
+That said, Apple has been giving developers the opportunity to port their iPad apps to the Mac thanks to Mac Catalyst, so things may change.
+Both platforms have app advantages — the iPad Pro has the benefit of the robust iOS app ecosystem, while the MacBook Pro has the professional native desktop apps the iPad Pro lacks.

 The “Pro” in iPad Pro isn’t just there for show — this really is a powerful device.
 Apple has been making its own mobile chips for a few years now, and each one gets better and beefier than the last.
-The chip in the latest iPad Pro — the A12X Bionic — absolutely destroys the competition.
-Its single-core and multi-core scores of 5,029 and 18,042 blow everything out of the water.
+In the last-generation iPad Pro, the A12X Bionic system on chip (SoC) absolutely destroyed the competition.
+Its single-core and multi-core scores of 5,029 and 18,042 in Geekbench 4 blow everything out of the water.
 For comparison, Samsung’s iPad Pro rival, the Galaxy Tab S4, scored a measly 1,891 and 6,423 in our tests.
-Apple is leagues ahead here.

 The MacBook Pro’s power and flexibility win out